Qdrant API on YDB

 Plans

-- Stronger per-tenant authentication (IAM/OAuth binding, per‑collection ACLs) beyond the existing X‑Tenant‑Id header and forTenant() API.
+- Stronger per-tenant authentication (IAM/OAuth binding, per‑collection ACLs) beyond the current api-key/userUid namespace isolation.

 - Quotas and rate limiting per tenant (collections, RPS, payload and batch sizes) plus richer audit logging.

-- Extending Qdrant API coverage on YDB (filters, facets, recommend/discover, batch search and other advanced modes).
+- Extending Qdrant API coverage on YDB (broader filters, facets, recommend/discover, batch search and other advanced modes).

 - Hybrid search combining vector similarity with payload filtering for more precise retrieval.